pasangchoteen/Customer-Segmentation-Analysis-for-E-commerce-Platform/README.md

 - scikit-learn
 - BeautifulSoup (for web scraping)
 - requests (for making HTTP requests)

-You can install the required packages using pip:

-'''bash
-pip install pandas numpy matplotlib seaborn scikit-learn beautifulsoup4 requests
-# Customer Segmentation Analysis for E-commerce Platform'''

 ## Data Sources
 **Amazon Product Data**: The primary dataset used for this analysis is the "cleaned_amazon_data.csv" file, containing detailed information about products, including price, ratings, reviews, and brand.